 Ask a question

 The first step is a lot of fun and where many kids shine.
 Especially our creative thinkers who like to ask questions!
-If you are struggling with this step, try coming up with a few questions.
+We need to ask a scientific question about a specific topic or phenomena.
+If you are struggling with this step, try coming up with a few questions or scientific theories.
 Then carefully consider your questions.
 If this is a science fair project or classroom assignment, their may be some rules you need to follow.
 For example, your question may need to be one that has a measurable, quantitative, result.
 Simply, this means the results may need to be numbers.
 Considering the requirements of your assignment and project, pick your question, it will be the driving force behind your science experiments.

 Hypothesis (Educated Guess)

-This is your best educated guess or prediction, based on all the research you have done, and perhaps some preliminary testing (or experiments you have done in the past), on what the results will be of your experiment.
+A scientific hypothesis is your best educated guess or prediction, based on all the research you have done, and perhaps some preliminary testing (or experiments you have done in the past), on what the results will be of your experiment.
 It may not seem important and I know you will be super excited to dive into your experiment, but it is important to come up with your hypothesis.
+Formulation of a hypothesis is the foundation of the scientific method.
 This is how you will evaluate your results and determine the success or failure of your outcomes.